Brazilian president faces opposition in NY over museum event

 NEW YORK — The president of Brazil may not be a welcome guest in New York — at least, not at one event.

+The museum on Manhattan’s West Side had agreed to the dinner booking before the New York-based Brazilian business organization invited Bolsonaro.

+Given the space-leasing contract, the museum said in a tweet that it is “deeply concerned” and exploring its legal options.

-In a radio interview Friday, the New York mayor said Bolsonaro is “the person with the most ability to impact what happens to the Amazon.”
+Speaking on WNYC radio Friday, the New York mayor called Bolsonaro “a very dangerous human being because, unfortunately, he is the person with the most ability to impact what happens to the Amazon going forward.”

+In a statement, the museum said the event “does not in any way reflect the museum’s position that there is an urgent need to conserve the Amazon rainforest, which has such profound implications for biological diversity, indigenous communities, climate change, and the future health of our planet.”

+The Brazilian-American Chamber of Commerce could not immediately be reached for comment.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.